Matrix denoising for weighted loss functions and heterogeneous signals: Numerical results

 \subsection{Localized denoising}

 We evaluate the performance of localized denoising (Algorithm \ref{alg-local}).
-For comparison, we also apply optimal singular value shrinkage \cite{gavish2017optimal, shabalin2013reconstruction} to the entire matrix $\X$.
-Theorem \ref{thm-compare2} predicts that localized denoising will outperform shrinkage when the matrix $\X$ is heterogeneous, i.e.\ when the energy in the singular vectors is not uniformly distributed across the coordinates.

-We ran the following experiment.
-We generated a ``checkerboard'' signal matrix $\X$ of size $p$-by-$n$, $p=n=800$, shown in the top left panel of Figure \ref{fig-checkers}.
+We generate a ``checkerboard'' signal matrix $\X$ of size $p$-by-$n$, $p=n=800$, shown in the top left panel of Figure \ref{fig-checkers}.
 Each light square has the same value, as does each dark square.
-For a specified number $f \in [1/2,1]$, the checkerboard is generated so that the total energy of the light squares is $f \times 100\%$ of the total energy of $\X$.
-When $f = 1/2$, the matrix would be constant, whereas when $f = 1$, the dark squares would all have value $0$.
-The total energy, i.e.\ Frobenius norm, of $\X$ is normalized to be $1$ in all cases.
+For a specified number $f \in [1/2,1]$, the total energy of the light squares is $f \times 100\%$ of the total energy of $\X$.
+The Frobenius norm of $\X$ is normalized to be $1$.
 Whenever $f > 1/2$, $\X$ is rank $2$; when $f=1/2$, $\X$ has constant value and is rank $1$.
-To generate the observed matrix $\Y$, we add a matrix $\G$ of Gaussian noise, where each entry has standard deviation $1/(10 \sqrt{n})$.
+We add a matrix $\G$ of Gaussian noise, whose entries have standard deviation $1/(10 \sqrt{n})$.

-We estimate $\X$ from $\Y$ using two methods: singular value shrinkage and localized denoising.
+We estimate $\X$ from $\Y$ using two methods: singular value shrinkage \cite{gavish2017optimal, shabalin2013reconstruction} and localized denoising.
 Localized denoising is applied with row projection matrices $\Omega_i$, $i=1,2,3,4$, that project onto equispaced blocks of rows, and column projection matrices $\Pi_i$, $i=1,2,3,4$, that project onto equispaced blocks of columns.
-For each value of $f$, the experiment is repeated for $50$ draws of the noise; the average errors of the two methods are plotted in Figure \ref{fig-local}.
+For each $f$, the experiment is repeated $50$ times; the $\log_2$ mean errors are plotted in Figure \ref{fig-local}.

-The plot shows that as $f$ increases, meaning that the difference between the light and dark blocks increases, localized denoising outperforms singular value shrinkage more dramatically.
-This is not surprising, since localized denoising is using a priori knowledge of $\X$'s block structure; as the block structure becomes more pronounced, the value of exploiting the block structure becomes greater.
+As $f$ increases, localized denoising outperforms singular value shrinkage more dramatically.
+This is because localized denoising uses a priori knowledge of $\X$'s block structure, which becomes more pronounced as $f$ grows.
 Figure \ref{fig-checkers} shows an example of images of the true matrix $\X$, the noisy matrix $\Y$, and the two denoised matrices, when $f = 0.7$.
-In this example, the relative error $\|\what \X^{\loc} - \X\|_{\Fr} / \|\X\|_{\Fr}$ of localized denoising was approximately $1.40 \times 10^{-1}$, whereas for shrinkage the relative error was $1.92 \times 10^{-1}$.
-Additionally, the checkerboard image is much sharper and less ``washed out'' when localized denoising is used.
+In this example, the relative error $\|\what \X^{\loc} - \X\|_{\Fr} / \|\X\|_{\Fr}$ of localized denoising is approximately $1.40 \times 10^{-1}$, whereas the shrinkage error is $1.92 \times 10^{-1}$.